 Pretty much everyone knows that bar charts are a great way to visualize your data.

-- everyone understands them starting in grade school.
+- Reason 1: everyone understands them starting in grade school.
 People know how bar graphs work.

-- everyone can quickly estimate values to spot check the numbers displayed in the bar chart.
+- Reason 2: everyone can quickly estimate values to spot check the numbers displayed in the bar chart.

-Now, most people have created lots of bar charts for school projects or maybe in Excel.
+You have probably created bar charts on paper or even in Excel.

 How to Make a Basic Tableau Bar Chart